trevornunes/handy/README.md

 Atari Lynx Emulator 'Handy'

-This is a port of Atari Lynx emulator located at handy.sourceforge.n
+This is a port of Atari Lynx emulator located at http://handy.sourceforge.net

 You'll need both rom games and a bootrom image. atariage.com is an awesome Atari site so check out the Lynx section ...